marijnh/Eloquent-JavaScript/03_functions.md

 You can get the *N*th character, or letter, from a string by writing `[N]` after the string (for example, `string[2]`).
 The resulting value will be a string containing only one character (for example, `"b"`).
 The first character has position 0, which causes the last one to be found at position `string.length - 1`.
 In other words, a two-character string has length 2, and its characters have positions 0 and 1.

-Write a function `countBs` that takes a string as its only argument and returns a number that indicates how many uppercase B characters there are in the string.
+Write a function called `countBs` that takes a string as its only argument and returns a number that indicates how many uppercase B characters there are in the string.

 Next, write a function called `countChar` that behaves like `countBs`, except it takes a second argument that indicates the character that is to be counted (rather than counting only uppercase B characters).
 Rewrite `countBs` to make use of this new function.